-- RCB corporation has posted an average to tal department balance this month of BDT 1,125,000.
-Float is uncollected check accounts for BDT 125,000 of balance, yielding net collected funds of BDT 1 mil Required legal reserves are 10%.
-What is the amount of investable funds available to the bank. - •Suppose RCB's bank agrees to give RCB credit for annual interest return of 6.60% on the net invest funds provided to the bank by the company.
-How much an earnings credit from the bank will RCB earn?
+RCB corporation has posted an average total deposit balance this month of BDT 1,125,000.
+Float from uncollected check accounts for BDT 125,000 of this balance, yielding net collected funds of BDT 1 million.
+Required legal reserves are10%.
+What is the amount of net investable funds available to the bank.

+Suppose RCB's bank agrees to give RCB credit for an annual interest return of 6.60% on the net investable funds provided to the bank by the company.
+How much of an earnings credit from the bank will RCB earn?